Mother’s Day: what motherhood has done to me Superpowers.

 Time travel

-Being the mother of a teenager gives me to power to travel back in time.
+Being the mother of a teenager gives me the power to travel back in time.
 I can relive the excitement and the fun of being a teen every time I see her with friends, giggling and getting ready for a party, or when I listen to all about it the next day.
 But I must also relive the pain and difficulties that the teenage years can bring.
 In these moments, I wish I could make it all better with a kiss, like when she was a little girl.
 So, being a mother is a constant work in progress but certainly the most rewarding of all.

 SHARE